 A particular named item left as a gift in your will is known as a specific legacy.
 If you are considering leaving an object to The Courtauld, please see the ‘I have an object…’ question above.
 We would strongly encourage you to please contact us to discuss your plans.

 What about the tax benefits?

-There can be tax benefits to leaving a gift in your Will to charities such as The Courtauld Institute of Art Fund, a registered charity with the registration number 288509.
+There can be tax benefits to leaving a gift in your will to charities such as The Courtauld Institute of Art.
 Your professional advisor will be able to tell you more and you may also find the ‘Inheritance Tax’ section of the HM Revenue & Customs (HMRC) website helpful.

 Can I change my mind about leaving a legacy The Courtauld Institute of Art?

 Yes.
 Even if you have told us that you are planning to leave a legacy to The Courtauld, you are completely free to change your will at any time.
 You do not even have to let The Courtauld know that you have changed your plans, although of course we would be grateful if you did let us know so that we can update our records.